-For the cache parameters values, we chose values to reflect typical off-the-shelf embedded systems.
+For the exploration parameters, we chose values to reflect typical off-the-shelf embedded systems.
 For the level one cache, we explore 2, 4, and 8 KB cache sizes, 16, 32, and 64 byte line sizes, and direct-mapped, 2-, and 4-way set associativities.
 For the level two cache, we use a 64 KB cache with four configurable ways and configurable line sizes of 16, 32, and 64 bytes.
-Additionally, our chosen values result in a wide variety of resulting best cache configurations across the benchmarks studied, showing that the parameter values utilized covers the needs of many different applications.
 However, our heuristic is not dependent on these values, nor on embedded applications - for desktop applications, larger total-size values would be appropriate.

 Our configurable cache architecture offers approximately 18,000 different cache configurations.
 For each level one cache, there are 18 different cache configurations (configurable parameters are size, line size, and associativity, each with three possible values, minus invalid combinations).
 The second cache level has 36 unique combinations of way configuration for each of the three line sizes, resulting in 108 different level two configurations.
 Thus, the maximum number of cache configurations is 40,000.
-However, restrictions reduce the number of configurations to approximately 18,000.
-For example, the second level line size must be greater than or equal to the largest level one line size
+However, restrictions reduce the number of configurations.
+As described above, not all associativities are possible for each cache size.
+Further, the second level line size must greater than or equal to the largest level one line size.
+With these restrictions, the design space reduces to approximately 18,000 - still a very large number of configurations.

-Due to the huge exploration space, exhaustive exploration to determine the optimal cache configuration for every benchmark for comparison with our heuristic is not feasible, as it would take more than a year.
-Even so, we generated optimal results for 13 selected benchmarks.
+Due to the huge exploration space, exhaustive exploration to determine the optimal cache configuration for every benchmark for comparison with our heuristic is not feasible as it would take more than a year.
+Even so, we generated optimal results for 12 selected benchmarks.
 For comparison purposes we also use a common cache configuration to act as a base cache configuration to show the effectiveness of our cache tuning heuristic in reducing energy.
-The base cache configuration consists of an 8 Kbyte 4-way set associative cache with a 32 byte line size for the level one caches and a 64 Kbyte fully unified cache with a 64 byte line size for the level two cache - a reasonably common configuration.
+The base cache configuration consists of an 8 Kbyte 4-way set associative cache with a 32 byte line size for the level one cache and a 64 Kbyte fully unified cache with a 64 byte line size for the level two cache - a reasonably common configuration.